Museum of Greek Folk Art

-The Bath House of the Winds are the only public baths from the fifteenth century that remain standing.
-Constructed during the Turkish domination, between 1453 and 1669, the spa remained open until 1956.
-In 1998 the Bath House was integrated to the Museum of Greek Folk Art to show how the Greek population bathed.
+The Bath House of the Winds is the only public bath from the fifteenth century that remain standing.
+Constructed during Turkish domination, between 1453 and 1669, the spa remained open until 1956.
+In 1998 the Bath House was integrated into the Museum of Greek Folk Art to show how the Greek population bathed.
 The building is next to the Roman Agora.

 Museum at 22 Panos Street

 A traditional house built during the early nineteenth century, known as the "Museum at 22 Panos Street", is the setting for exhibitions dedicated to the tools that were used to perform traditional works in ancient Athens.
 It is a curious exhibition, but not very worthwhile.

 Bus: Filellinon, lines 040, 057,155, 209 and 227.

 Trolleybus: Filellinon, lines 1, 2, 4, 5, 9, 11, 12 and 15.